mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 ## Bullet points of things to add

 - Challenge of personal expression.
 3d bee design of one participant which happened when there was no framework.
+- Physical maps section added at end

 ## Chapter outline

 - Summary of design phases
 - Summary of the Learning design & Emergence of GDP as core unit of activity
 - Analysis of Tensions in design and how this guided Evolution
+- Where to put physical maps section?

 NOTE - would this chapter benefit from a short vignette? to ground discussion / terms